More Myanmar protests follow strike, foreign concerns - WTMJ

 “We call on the military and police to cease all attacks on peaceful protesters, immediately release all those unjustly detained, stop attacks on and intimidation of journalists and activists, and restore the democratically elected government,” Blinken said.

 European Union foreign ministers ordered a series of measures to be drawn up to target those responsible for the coup.
-They said the EU is ready “to adopt restrictive measures targeting those directly responsible” for the coup.
-They plan to keep all other options “under review.”
+They said the EU is ready “to adopt restrictive measures targeting those directly responsible” for the coup and keep all other options “under review.”
 Such sanctions usually involve a freeze on people’s assets and a ban on them traveling to Europe.

-The ministers are calling for an end to the state of emergency and the release of all political prisoners..
-The ministers say any sanctions the EU imposes will not be aimed at ordinary people.

 U.N.
 Secretary-General António Guterres reiterated his “full support to the people of Myanmar” on the opening day of a new U.N.
 Human Rights Council session.